 Overview

 Cinnamon bark oil is mostly a scent tool.
 In a finished beard balm, salve, or oil, it brings a dry, hot spice that can make woods, smoke, leather, and tobacco notes feel tighter and more defined.
-At normal use levels, it works best as a precise aromatic accent rather than a main note.
+At very low use levels, it works best as a precise aromatic accent rather than a main note.

 Because it is potent, this is a small-dose ingredient.
 A little can give a blend edge and lift.
 Too much can push the profile sharp, dusty, or red-hot in a way that takes over the jar.
 In practical shop use, it works best as a detail note rather than a main event.